-Jeanette is a lifelong resident of Belmar and is the second youngest of seven children of Dr. and Mrs. Smyth.
+Jeanette special education teacher and a lifelong resident of Belmar and is the second youngest of seven children of well known Dr. and Mrs. Smyth.
 During her childhood, she experienced all aspects of living at the Jersey Shore such as learning swimming and lifesaving skills from Harold Rowland at the Empress Motel in Asbury Park.
 She is a graduate of St. Rose elementary and high school.
 She attended Georgian Court College where she received a B.S. in Business Administration and Accounting.

 After college Jeanette worked on Main Street in Belmar for several years at the National Westminster Bank.
 She later became Assistant Manager of the bank when she relocated to the Little Silver office, and then became the